Ministry of Health and Family Welfare

 Since 1955 the Ministry regularly publishes the Indian Pharmacopoeia through the Indian Pharmacopoeia Commission (IPC), an autonomous body for setting standards for drugs, pharmaceuticals and healthcare devices and technologies in India.

 Organisation

-The ministry is composed of two departments: Department of Health and Family Welfare and the Department of Health Research.
+The ministry is composed of various departments and organisation.
+Directorate General of Health Services (India) and Department of Health and Family Welfare and Department of Health Research.

+Directorate General of Health Services

+The Directorate General of Health Services (DGHS) is a department responsible for technical knowledge concerning Public Health, Medical Education and Health Care.